-You will register for courses at Harlaxton through their online system.
+You will register for courses at Harlaxton through the University of Evansville online system.
+Instructions will be provided by UE.
 There will be a drop-add period your first week at Harlaxton.
 Note: you cannot make any changes in your course registration until after you arrive at Harlaxton.